The Alexander Technique for Singers

 Racine is about 1 hour and 15 minutes from O’Hare Airport and about 40 minutes from Milwaukee Airport.
 Racine is easily accessible by car and there is free parking at the Dekoven Center.

-Commuter fees include one meal per day (more meals available for an additional charge).
+Commuter fees include two meals per day (a third meal is available for an additional charge).

 A double room is included as part of your registration fee.